HolyBlackCat/cpp-tutorials/language/02_basics/06_initialization.md

 It's not a bad idea to always initialize your variables, to avoid subtle bugs.
 If you don't have a meaningful value to set them to, zero them.

+Uninitialized variables can cause hard-to-debug bugs (due to the randomness of their values), so it's best to avoid them.

 ## Nuances of the word "initialization"

 Note that the word "initialization" is often used loosely.
 In general in programming it has a meaning of "setting the initial (meaning "first") value", while in C++ for variables it has the narrow meaning of setting the value in the declaration.
 So there are two distinct meanings.